alevchuk/minibank/README.md

 lncli newaddress np2wkh  # Nested SegWit address
 ```

-Wait for 6 confirmations
+2. Send the funds from an external bitcoin wallet.

+3. Check that the funds arrived
 ```
 lncli walletbalance  # will show unconfirmed balance within a few seconds.
 One confirmation will happen roughly every 10 minutes
 ```
+4. Wait for 6 confirmations.
+About 1 hour.

-2. Enable autopilot by changing "autopilot.active=0" to "autopilot.active=1" in lnd.conf
+5. [Optional] Enable autopilot by changing "autopilot.active=0" to "autopilot.active=1" in lnd.conf
-3. Restart LND
+6. Restart LND
-4. Then check activity in 1 hour:
+7. Then check activity in 1 hour:
 ```
 lncli walletbalance
 lncli channelbalance